mnestorov/smartycms/README.md

 ## Contributing

-Contributions to the Smarty Cms library are welcome.
+Contributions to the SmartyCMS library are welcome.
 Please note the following guidelines before submiting your pull request.

 -   Follow [PSR-4](http://www.php-fig.org/psr/psr-4/) coding standards.
 -   Write tests for new functions and added features